rahulanandsharma/motech_miniproject/README.md

 sh run.sh

-All the files are generated in temp folder.
+All the files in temp folder are examples of string conversion.

-All the files in samples folder gives examples for localizable strings for different languages.
+All the files in samples folder are examples for localizable strings for different languages.